Coronavirus spreads in three continents; markets brace for global recession

 Tedros told reporters in Geneva that Iran, Italy and South Korea were at a “decisive point” in their efforts to prevent a wider outbreak.

-South Korea has the most cases outside China, and reported 256 new infections on Friday, bringing its total infections to 2,022.
+South Korea has the most cases outside China, and reported 256 new infections on Friday, bringing the total to 2,022.

-The head of the WHO’s emergency program, Dr Mike Ryan, said Iran’s outbreak may be worse than realised.
+The head of the WHO’s emergency program, Dr Mike Ryan, said Iran’s outbreak may be worse than realized.
 It has suffered the most deaths outside China - 26 from 245 reported cases.

 U.S. intelligence agencies are monitoring the spread of coronavirus in Iran as well as India, where only a handful of cases of have been reported, sources said.

-Japan is scheduled to host the 2020 Olympics in July but the Ryan said discussions were being held with organisers about whether to go ahead.
+Japan is scheduled to host the 2020 Olympics in July but Ryan said discussions were being held with organizers about whether to go ahead.

 As of Friday, confirmed cases in Japan topped 200, with four deaths, excluding more than 700 cases and four more deaths from a quarantined cruise liner, Diamond Princess.